koukarin/Local-Economy-Wallet/README.md

 </br>
 Then we calculate the % of fees.
 These fees will never be more than 10%:
 <p align="center">$fees = Distance / 1,000,000$</p>

+Following this method:
+- if the distance between Bob’s City and Alice’s City is equal to 1,000 km, then fees = 1%.
+- if the distance between Bob’s City and Alice’s City is equal to 5,000 km, then fees = 5%.
+- if the distance between Bob’s City and Alice’s City is equal to 10,000 km or more, then fees = 10%.
+-
+These fees will be sent to the wallet which have same R4 and R5 than the input box.
+In other words, the fees will be sent to the main city wallet to which Bob’s LEW refers.

+***Case 3:***
+Bob wants to send Alice.
+Alice doesn’t use a LEW.
+10% fees will be applied to this transaction and will be sent to the main city wallet to which Bob’s LEW refers.

+All the “local components” will be deleted.
+That means the R4, R5 and R6 of the output box will be  empty.

+***Case 4:***
+Bob wants to delete the “local components” of it currencies.
+He will be able to do that directly from his LEW.

+The wallet will issue a transaction with 10% fees to Bob’s same address but the R4, R5 and R6 of the output box will be empty.
+Now, Bob’s will see these coins in the first section of his LEW (the standards coins part).
+And he will be able to spend these coins from any wallet he wants.

+## Fees distribution
+A guard script is fixed on the main city wallets which receive the fees.

+When the wallet achieves a certain amount of coins and/or a block height, a transaction is issued to all the wallets linked to the city.

+By this way, the wealth is redistributed locally, decreasing the Global Economy pressure on the local area.

+We could also add conditions to receive the rewards.

+For example, in order to introduce a “liquid” component to the currency, we can imagine that the fees are distributed only to wallets that have been active during the last days.
+Therefore, we also create positive incentives to avoid hoarding.